wolfoxonly/scn/scn.si4project/Backup/build-unix(3084).md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a Starchain-qt executable will be built by default.
+Once these are installed, they will be found by configure and a StarChain-qt executable will be built by default.

 Dependency Build Instructions: Fedora